azriel91/peace/doc/src/technical_concepts/commands/use_cases/state_discovery_and_display.md

 3. If the discovered states are to be displayed, call the relevant state display command(s):

-    - `StatesCurrentStoredDisplayCmd`: For saved states to be displayed.
+    - `StatesCurrentStoredDisplayCmd`: For stored current states to be displayed.
     - `StatesGoalDisplayCmd`: For goal states to be displayed.